 - Advice for persons acting under powers of attorney as to their duties and obligations

 - Advice designed to avoid litigation over powers of attorney

 Why Create a Power of Attorney?

 One of our experienced power of attorney lawyers can explain in detail the benefits of these legal documents, including the following:

-Power of attorney for property — Without a power of attorney for property, you do not have someone in place who can make decisions on your behalf during your lifetime, if you are unable to do so.
+Power of attorney for property — Without a power of attorney for property, you do not have someone in place who can make decisions on your behalf during your lifetime if you are unable to do so.
 Let’s say you are in the process of selling your house, but you are going to be out of town for an extended amount of time.
 A power of attorney can designate someone who can accept an offer on your behalf.
-If a loved one is incapacitated, a power of attorney can enable another party to make financial decisions without the need to create a guardianship.
+If a loved one is incapacitated, a power of attorney can enable another party to make financial decisions without creating a guardianship.

 Contact Our Estate Planning Lawyers At Our Oakville, Milton or Georgetown Office